Adaptive quantile estimation in deconvolution with unknown error distribution: Convergence rates

 \subsection{Lower bounds}

-In view of the lower bounds stated by \cite{fan1991}, in case $n\leq m$ the rates in Proposition~\ref{pr:DistUnknown} are optimal.
+In view of the lower bounds stated by Fan \cite{fan1991}, in case $n\leq m$ the rates in Proposition~\ref{prDistUnknown} are optimal.
+Using the error representation (\ref{eqtaylor}), the result for distribution function estimation carries over to quantile estimation.
 Therefore, we focus on the case $m<n$.
-Using the error representation \eqref{eq:taylor}, the result carries over to quantile estimation.
 To provide a clear proof of the lower bound, we allow for a more general class of distributions of $X_j$, assuming only local assumptions.
-Using point measures, the estimation error of $\phi_{\eps}$ does not profit from the decay of the characteristic function of $X_j$.
-One could also consider the case of bounded densities $f$ and choose alternatives in the proof whose Fourier transforms decay arbitrarily slowly, but this would require for more technical arguments.
+Using point measures, the estimation error of $\phi _{\varepsilon}$ does not profit from the decay of the characteristic function of $X_j$.
+One could also consider the case of bounded densities $f$ and choose alternatives in the proof whose Fourier transforms decay arbitrarily slowly, but this would require far more technical arguments.

 We define for $\alpha, R,r,\zeta>0$ and some interval $I\subset\R$